adityai/vim-advanced-cheatsheet/README.md

 dp # diff put
 ```

-## Patchmode to backup files when using gvimdiff
+## Patchmode to backup files when using vimdiff

 The following vi editor command will enable automatic backup of the files being diff'ed (not a real english word).